ckagiri/ligitabl/README.md

 - Spring Boot 3.5.3 (Java 21)
 - Liquibase changelog path is configured but not yet present.
 Keep it disabled until you add changelogs (or I can scaffold them for you).
+- A `.env.example` file is provided.
+Create your own `.env` (not committed) to customize PORT, DB credentials, and Spring datasource.